ruoyuwang1995nya/pfd-kit/README.md

 The `finetune.json` specifies imput parameters of the finetune task, whose details can be found in the `examples` directory.

 ## 4. Userguide
 Examples of json input file for model fine-tune and distillation can be found in the `examples` directory.
+The complete documentation of the latest version PFD-kit can be found [here](https://ruoyuwang1995nya.github.io/pfd-kit/)